TristanBester/XOR-neural-network/README.md

 # XOR
 A simple artificial neural network to demonstrate fundamental concepts of machine learning.
-This program illustrates how to create a neural network NumPy.
+This program illustrates how to create a neural network while from scratch making use of Numpy.